Other Mountain Bike Rides

 Sérignan Plage Show Map GPX On holiday in Languedoc-Rousillon.
 Took a ride to a local nature reserve using farm tracks through vineyards and along the Canal du Midi which stretches from the Med to the Atlantic.
 13 5 0

 Pays de Pézenas Show Map GPX This was an official French MTB (or VTT as they say) off-road route near Bessilles.
-Site 138 at VTT-FFC.
+Area 138 at Sites VTT-FFC.
 It was supposed to be 25Km but I ended up doing around 35Km as I kept on missing the signposts!
-It was graded "difficile", which is to say the 3rd out of 4 ascending difficulty levels, but it wasn't hard, even by Hampshire standards.
 Stunning views over the fields and vineyards with the Pyrenees forming a beautiful backdrop on the horizon.
-Memories are made of rides like this.
 22 18 0

 Bath Show Map GPX Camping at Newton Mill.
 After looking at the monster hills north west of Bath, I decided to go anti-clockwise and do the tough stuff first.
-Fabulous views for miles around on the outbound leg with rocks, streams, mud and some amazing tracks.
-Real MTB hero stuff with an easy run home on tired legs along the old railway just in time for lunch.
-Perfect morning!
+Fabulous views for miles around on the outbound leg with rocks, streams, mud and some amazing tracks, Pus an easy run home along the old railway.
 25 16 1600

-Clumber Park Show Map GPX Visiting family near Sleaford in Lincolnshire and Clumber Park seemed like the nearest point to get an off-road loop.
+Clumber Park Show Map GPX Visiting family in Lincolnshire, so Clumber Park seemed like the nearest point to get an off-road loop.
 Very pleasant area, albeit rather flat.
 I rode anticlockwise to take in the Robin Hood way.
-Easy going ride with not much excitement, but enjoyable nonetheless as a morning out.
+Easy going ride with not much excitement.
 28 22 1320

 Barbury Castle Show Map GPX South of Swindon anti-clockwise.
 The Ridgeway scenery looks to be stunning on a good day, but this wasn't a good day.
 It rained the whole way round, varying only between light and heavy.
-Lots of splashing through deep puddles, so we were all totally soaked and cold at the end, and I was getting tired.
-My co-riders were both a fair bit younger and fitter than me so I was pleased to stay more-or-less in touch despite dropping back on the climbs.
 Still a good ride with plenty of potential for some fast downhills in better weather.
 24 20 2120

 The Beast at Coed y Brenin Show Map GPX To Wales for the real deal.
 Came off good style and gained some impressive the bruises to prove it.
 Monster adrenaline rush.
 The site info only makes the climb 2560 feet for some reason, but the GPS (and my legs) reckon almost double that.
 23 23 5020

 Marin Trail at Gwydyr Forest Show Map GPX Excellent ride.
 Not so extreme as the Beast but still plenty of fun with even better views, if that's possible.
 Long initial climb but well worth it.
 Hampshire will never seem the same after these two amazing rides.
 Again, my recorded climb was much more than the site info (1476 feet).
-Maybe they measure in Welsh feet.
 16 15 1875

 Nizas Show Map GPX Languedoc-Rousillon for summer hollies once again.
-Site 138 at VTT-FFC once more, but this time the black route from Nizas.
-Mainly XC with a very nasty rocky descent just when I was thinking it had been over-graded.
+Area 138 at Sites VTT-FFC once more, but this time the route from Nizas.
+Mainly XC with a very nasty rocky descent just.
 Got off and walked for that bit, but otherwise top quality ride through vineyard slopes and hot hard-packed hillside with a glorious single track descent.
-Sunny and very hot, great stuff.
 22 ?
 1485

-La Salvetat Show Map GPX Site 55 at VTT-FFC.
+La Salvetat Show Map GPX Area 55 at Sites VTT-FFC.
 Red route with tough climbs up the hills around the beautiful Lac de la Riviege.
-Parts of it were on a pilgrim trail footpath, but I got lost near the start and had to backtrack a bit and take the road for a while - I'll take a proper IGN map next time.
+Parts of it were on a pilgrim trail footpath, but I got lost near the start.
+I'll take a proper IGN map next time.
 Views to die for once I had got up the steep lakeside climbs.
-XC and France at its very best.
 19 ?
 1610

-Standlake Show Map GPX Camping at Lincoln Farm Park near Oxford with friends so took the oportunity for a ride.
+Standlake Show Map GPX Camping at Lincoln Farm Park near Oxford so took the oportunity for a ride.
 What a flat part of the world!
 Not a classic ride but pleasant enough to keep the legs moving.
-Most of the local undergrowth had recently been cut back leaving thorns everywhere.
-This resulted in four punctures.
-Will try tubeless again before the next ride.
 23 16 780

-Edale Show Map GPX To the Peak District with the hot crew from MTB Britain who I struggled to keep up with.
+Edale Show Map GPX To the Peak District!
 Did a loop of 14.6 miles from Edale including Jacob's Ladder.
-This is MTB heaven without a doubt, albeit much tougher than anything else I've tried.
+This is MTB heaven without a doubt.
 Long killer rocky climbs with monster rocky descents, many of which I baled out from.
 Made the Beast at CyB seem tame.
 Still, I loved every minute of it!
 15 15 2990

 Horncastle Show Map GPX Up at Billinghay in Lincolnshire seeing family.
 Not many bridleways around here, but I found a decent loop north of Horncastle for a Sunday morning blast.
-Not as flat as I'd expected - a fine ride with good scenery and some decent climbs.
-Only downside was that it was so muddy & sodden across some fields as to bring progress to a grinding halt.
-The wheels dug in too deep to pedal.
-But most of it was on decent trails.
-I'll try this again in summer when it should be much quicker.
+Not as flat as I'd expected—a fine ride with good scenery and some decent climbs.
 18 12 1240

 Alderstead Heath Show Map GPX North East of Reigate.
-A weekend camping for a trip to Thorpe Park so I sneaked out for an early ride.
+A weekend camping so I sneaked out for an early ride.
 I was surprised by how much off road I could get this close to London.
-Much of the North Downs is footpath-only, so I struggled to find a decent loop, but this was most enjoyable.
-Decent hard pack allowed me to do more mileage than usual without getting tired, and the offroad sections were nicely varied.
-The only downside was the early morning mist which shrouded the best views.
+Much of the North Downs is footpath-only, so I struggled to find a loop.
+Decent hard pack allowed me to do more mileage than usual without getting tired.
 30 19 2300

 Dalby Forest Show Map GPX Camping in York so I tried out the red trail at Dalby Forest.
-I managed to miss the start point somehow and unwittingly followed the red footpath signs to start with.
-I soon found myself back at the start and thought that seemed way too easy and short!
-I soon came to my senses and did the red MTB route.
 I had to cut out a bit of the north east section (points 19-24) as I was worried about it getting dark.
-But I covered most of it, and with only a couple of refusals, getting back just as the light was fading.
-Excellent fun - it was fast, flowing and perfect for my (not very high) skill level.
-Wish I had rides like that nearer home.
+Excellent fun —it was fast, flowing and perfect for my (not very high) skill level.
 23 23 1960

 Holmbury Hill and Pitch Hill Show Map GPX Met with old riding pals.
 I didn't know stuff like this existed so close to London (other than Swinley Forest).
 Proper singletrack, good descents, tough climbs and brilliant weather.
 Couldn't have asked for more!
 15 14 1980